katiebuntic/intro-to-research-data-management-carpentries/episodes/introduction.md

 - **Float**: Decimal numbers, like `27.5` or `3.14`
 - **Boolean**: True/False values, like `TRUE`, `FALSE`, `Yes`, `No`
 - **Datetime**: Calendar dates or timestamps, like `"2020-01-01"` or `"12/11/2027"`

+Now that Alex has identified the main data types, let's try classifying some values ourselves.

 ::::::::::::::::::::::::::::::::::::: challenge